-These three approaches focus on letting the narcissist run their own life and solve their own problems while you take care of yours, your life and yourself.
+These three approaches focus on letting the narcissist run their own life and solve their own problems while you take care of yours, your life, and yourself.
 Learn to let go of the desire to control the narcissist and the outcomes of your interactions with them.
 Focus on the next best thing for you.

 Start taking these steps today to deny your narcissist their emotional food.
 When they realize that you are no longer a satisfying source of supply, they’ll look for it elsewhere.

-- loving detachment
+- positive detachment

 - not responding, not engaging, not picking up your end of the tug-of-war rope